sitespeedio/sitespeed.io/docs/important/index.md

  - We always keep a CHANGELOG in the root of directory of the project.
 [Here's](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) the one we have for sitespeed.io.
 We always write down the changes we do in the project.
  - We always use [semantic versioning](http://semver.org/) when we do a release.
  - We try to release things as soon as the functionality is tested and ready (we release often).
 For sitespeed.io we try to do one major release each year.
- - We highly rely on testing on Travic-ci and our [own automatic testing](https://www.sitespeed.io/releasing-with-confidence/).
+ - We highly rely on testing on [Travic-CI](https://travis-ci.org/) and our [own automatic testing](https://www.sitespeed.io/releasing-with-confidence/).

 ## Privacy